Marriage Certificate Translation Dubai — MOJ License #701

 DIFC Wills Registration

 Registering a will with the DIFC Wills Service Centre requires proof of marital status for spousal provisions.
-The translation must clearly establish the marriage relationship to ensure will provisions are enforceable.
+The translation must clearly establish the marriage relationship so that will provisions are enforceable.
 Our translations meet DIFC documentation standards.

 Common Certificate Formats We Handle